 Q: What are the requirements for admission as a music major?

 Music applicants must submit an application to the university, as well as official transcripts from high school and/or college work and official ACT/SAT test scores.
-In addition, applicants must provide names and contact information for two (2) references, at least one (1) of whom must be a professional who has taught or directed the student (private teacher, high school teacher, ensemble director, etc.); the other may be another music professional or a high school/college teacher of a different subject to the School of Music.
-Music majors must have a minimum cumulative GPA of 2.75 and an ACT score (or SAT equivalent) of 21 or above.
-In addition, music students must audition and demonstrate excellence in their field as part of the application process.
-Prospective composition and theory majors must also submit a portfolio of work to the School of Music.
+Music applicants must have a minimum score of ACT 21 or 980 SAT (CR+M) and a minimum GPA of 2.75.
+Music applicants must audition to demonstrate excellence in their field as part of the application process.
+In addition, prospective composition and theory majors must also submit a portfolio of work to the School of Music.
+Music Therapy non-voice applicants must also demonstrate their ability to sing by submitting a video recording.

 Q: Are all music applicants required to audition?

 Yes.
 All music students are expected to maintain a high performance standard regardless of which music degree they are seeking, so an audition is required for admission.
-The only exception to this rule is given for non-degree post-baccalaureate applicants who have a Bachelors degree in music.
-These students may not be required to audition, but only with permission from the faculty.
+However, applicants who already have a Bachelors degree in music and are seeking non-degree/post-baccalaureate study may not be required to audition with permission from the appropriate faculty member(s).

 Q: Can I minor in music?

-It is our expectation that a minor in music will be offered for the 2010-2011 academic year.
+Yes, a Music Minor is available.
 Students wishing to pursue a minor in music will be required to audition; however, they will not be eligible for music scholarships.
-For those students interested music scholarships, the Bachelor of Arts in Music degree program is popular since it has enough elective hours built in to allow a minor or double major outside of music.
+For those students interested music scholarships, the Bachelor of Arts in Music degree program is popular since it has enough elective hours built in to allow a minor or possible double major outside of music.

 Q: If I decide not to major in music, can I still participate in music ensembles?